connordbrown/skip-list-project/README.md

 This search is much faster.

 For my implementation and demonstration, I used a common ordered set of data: an English dictionary.
 The nodes contain words and their definitions, and I record the time it takes to perform CRUD operations (search, insert, update, and delete).
-If my implementation is correct, then the runtimes will grow logarithmically with the size of the Skip List, proving the Skip List is a fast and viable alternative to a balanced tree data structure.
+If my implementation is correct, then the runtimes will, on average, grow logarithmically with the size of the Skip List, proving the Skip List is a fast and viable alternative to a balanced tree data structure.

 ### *key functions: SkipList class*